-PCA P11 Painter's Caulk, Implied Requirements
+Painter's Caulk

-- 1.1.
-The purpose of this standard is to define painter's caulk, determine its suitability and establish its placement whether delineated, implied and/or not referenced in the specification for painting. - 1.2.
-It is the intent of this document to specifically address by inclusion or exclusion, joints, cracks, junctions and voids in relation to the application of painter's caulk whether defined, implied or not referenced in the plans, specifications or contract documents.
+- 1.1 The purpose of this Standard is to define painter's caulk, determine its suitability and establish its placement whether delineated, implied or not referenced in the contract documents for painting. - 1.2 It is the intent of this document to specifically address by inclusion or exclusion, joints, cracks, junctions and voids in relation to the application of painter's caulk whether defined, implied or not referenced in the bid documents or contract documents.

-- 2.1.
-The painting contractor, owner, general contractor and specifying entity are affected by the extent to which painter's caulk is applied, to what surfaces it is applied, and to what extent it is applied when not specifically referenced in the painting specifications or in the absence of a written specification. - 2.2.
-The extent of caulking, the suitability of the caulking material and the performance of the applicator all have an effect on the appearance and performance of the surfaces to which the caulk is applied. - 2.3.
-The type and quality of the caulking material, the extent of its use and the substrates to which it is applied have an affect on the painting contractor's cost to perform his work, both from a material and labor perspective.
+- 2.1 The Painting Contractor, Owner, General Contractor and specifying entity are affected by the extent to which painter's caulk is applied, to what surfaces it is applied, and to what extent it is applied when not specifically referenced in the painting specifications or in the absence of a written specification. - 2.2 The extent of caulking, the suitability of the caulking material and the performance of the applicator all have an effect on the appearance and performance of the surfaces to which the caulk is applied. - 2.3 The type and quality of the caulking material, the extent of its use and the substrates to which it is applied have an effect on the Painting Contractor performing its work, both from a material and labor perspective.